Toeplitz Quantization for Non-commutating Symbol Spaces such as $SU_q(2)$: Abstract

 \section{Abstract}

-Toeplitz quantization is defined in a general setting in which the symbols are the elements of a possibly non-commutative algebra with a conjugation and a possibly degenerate inner product.
-There need not be a measure space in this theory, though the inner product could arise from a measure.
-The theory is based on the mathematical structures in recent work of the author which dealt with specific examples of this Toeplitz quantization in the non-commutative case.
-Creation and annihilation operators are defined as certain densely defined Toeplitz operators acting in a quantum Hilbert space, and their commutation relations are discussed.
+Toeplitz quantization is defined in a general setting in which the symbols are the elements of a possibly {\em non-commutative} algebra with a conjugation and a possibly {\em degenerate} inner product.
+We show that the quantum group $SU_q(2)$ is such an algebra.
+Unlike many quantization schemes, this Toeplitz quantization does not require a {\em measure}.
+The theory is based on the mathematical structures defined and studied in several recent papers of the author; those papers dealt with some specific examples of this new Toeplitz quantization.
+Annihilation and creation operators are defined as densely defined Toeplitz operators acting in a quantum Hilbert space, and their commutation relations are discussed.
 At this point Planck's constant is introduced into the theory.
-Due to the possibility of non-commuting symbols, there are now definitions for two types of anti-Wick quantization; these two definitions are equivalent in the commutative case.
-This Toeplitz quantization satisfies one of these definitions, but not necessarily the other.
-This Toeplitz quantization can be considered as a type of second quantization.
-The quantization theory presented here has these two essential features of a physically useful quantization: a Hilbert space where natural densely defined operators act and Planck's constant.
+Due to the possibility of {\em non-commuting} symbols, there are now two definitions for anti-Wick quantization; these two definitions are equivalent in the commutative case.
+The Toeplitz quantization introduced here satisfies one of these definitions, but not necessarily the other.
+This theory should be considered as a second quantization, since it quantizes {\em non-commutative} (that is, already {\em quantum}) objects.
+The quantization theory presented here has two essential features of a physically useful quantization: Planck's constant and a Hilbert space where natural, densely defined operators act.